 The weather was beautiful today with the temperature in the low 80's and a clear sky with a nice breeze.

 We are slow tourists.
 We spent about 3 hours going through the house, had lunch in a restaurant in the converted stables and then spent hours more walking the grounds of the gardens.
-Though we were tired we drove over to the Winery as we had tickets that came with the house tour for a winery tour and wine tasting.

 We bought 3 bottles of wine but no Italian spoon rest, even though I need a new spoon rest.